CodePurble/CodePurble/README.md

 ### Hi there 👋

 Electronics?
 Computer Science?
-I guess I'm in between :sweat_smile:
+A little bit of both should do the trick! :sweat_smile:

 ---